15 Best Cable Machine Leg Exercises (With Workout Routine)

 6. Lower heels by bending ankles until calves are stretched.

-7. Repeat the desired number of repetitions.
-Repeat with your opposite leg.
+7. Repeat with your opposite leg.

 Tips